 It’s less suitable if you:

-- Values offline access as important
+- Find offline access important

 What can Akiflow do?